safetyAI/ChatSafetyAI/README.md

 - [ ] advanced voice mode
 - [ ] image generation

-### 07-15-26
+### 07-16-26
 - GPT-5.6-sol as the main engine
 - Supporting all languages supported by GPT
-- Utilities service update to support Chinese/Korean/Japanese/etc. characters
+- Utilities service updated to support Chinese/Korean/Japanese/etc. characters
-- Faster image annotations, image annotations in Azure
+- Image annotations powered by GPT in Azure

 ### 07-07-26
 - CSV spreadsheet and XLSX workbook generation